Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 Be prepared for friendly service when sitting down for a meal.

-Lots of coins – Be ready for it
+Bring Lots of coins – Be ready for it.

-Carrying many Coins in Japan is common, and you’ll always need to be prepared to have a large wallet or a convenient travel bag with you.
+Carrying many Coins in Japan is common, and you’ll always need to be prepared to have a large wallet or a convenient travel bag.
 You will get an annoying amount of loose change during your travels, which won’t help because you’ll sometimes think it gets shovelled out.

 You could hand over a sizeable ten-thousand-yen note at a retail outlet.
 Coming back at you in change will be several coins of different numeracies, especially those annoying one-yen coins, which are useless and hardly ever accepted at vending machines, but you’ll work it out.

-Another essential detail to note, when purchasing any product in Japan, they have a coin tray in front of you on the counter.
+Another essential detail to note is that when purchasing any product in Japan, they have a coin tray in front of you on the counter.
 You place your notes or coins in the tray in front of you.
 Usually, you don’t hand it over to them by hand to hand.
-Sometimes the shop assistant will even point to the plate when you attempt to hand it over directly.
-Although I will admit, the dish is a helpful way to get rid of your small change as it allows you time to get it right.
+Sometimes, the shop assistant will even point to the plate when you attempt to hand it over directly.
+Although I will admit, the dish is a helpful way to eliminate your small change, allowing you time to get it right.

-Vending Machines are everywhere – You probably knew that already.
+Vending Machines are everywhere – You probably know that already.

 Divulge in Green-Tea Soft-Served ice-cream